Balfa/testcar-orig/README.md

 TODO

 # Concepts
-Testcar is a lightweight docker container that _can be_ (TODO: "can be" or "is"?) auto-injected into pods and will automatically find (by convention) and execute tests against the user container.
+Testcar is a lightweight docker container that is auto-injected into your cluster's pods and will automatically find (by convention) and execute tests against the user container.
+The results are consumed by an Azure Devops release pipeline task that can flag a deployment as successful or failing.

 ## Supported test frameworks
 Currently only [Artillery](https://artillery.io/) scripts are supported.